cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 derived from each input share by applying a fixed map.
 See {{poplar1}} for an example of a VDAF that makes meaningful use of the aggregation parameter.

 The remainder of this section is structured as follows.
-The syntax for FLPs is described in {{flp}}.
+The interface of FLPs is described in {{flp}}.
 The generic transformation of an FLP into Prio3 is specified in {{prio3-construction}}.
 Next, a concrete FLP suitable for any validity circuit is specified in {{flp-bbcggi19}}.
 Finally, variants of Prio3